 Strict confidentiality obligations apply in respect of any disclosures under this Policy.

 Unless the person making the disclosure consents, it is against the law for a person to disclose that person's identity or any information that may lead to their identification (subject to the exceptions set out below).

 If disclosure qualifies for protection under this Policy, it is likely that the person making the disclosure will be asked to provide consent to the disclosure of their identity or information that is likely to lead to their identification.
 This is to facilitate any investigation and/or resolution of the matter.
 If consent is withheld, it may not be possible to adequately investigate and respond (if at all) to the disclosure.

 If a person making a disclosure does not consent to their identity being disclosed, it will still be lawful to disclose their identity to:

-- a legal practitioner for the purposes of obtaining legal advice or legal representation about the disclosure; or
+- A legal practitioner for the purposes of obtaining legal advice or legal representation about the disclosure

-- to a body prescribed by the Corporations Regulations.
+- A body prescribed by the Corporations Regulations.

 ASIC, APRA or the AFP can disclose the identity of person making a disclosure under this Policy, or information that is likely to lead to the identification of the person making the disclosure, to a Commonwealth, State or Territory authority to help the authority in the performance of its functions or duties.